Muxy03/Appunti/MAGISTRALE/EXTRA/PSC-QUESTIONS.md

 - What is the syntax of Larsen-Skou logic?
 - How is the notion of satisfaction defined for Larsen-Skou formulas?
 - What is the relation between reactive bisimilarity and Larsen-Skou logic?
+---

-- What is the motivation for introducing PEPA?
+- W hat is the motivation for introducing PEPA?
 - What are the mutual benefits for Process Algebras and CTMC in PEPA?
 - What is the PEPA workflow?
 - What is the difference between qualitative and quantitative analysis?